AwardOfSky/Held-Karp/README.md

 <p>For a more detailed explanation of the algorithm check the
 <a href="https://en.wikipedia.org/wiki/Held%E2%80%93Karp_algorithm">Wikipedia Page</a>.
 <br>The core algorithm was based on the following <a href="https://github.com/CarlEkerot/held-karp">Python port</a>.</p>
+<p> As of now, the program does not implement any kind of heuristics and will always return the optimal path.</p>

 <h2><b>How to use:</b></h2>